tonY1883/misc-utils/Readme.md

 #MiscTools

-Miscellaneous tools and script that I wrote due ti laziness. most of them do something really strange or meaningless, but maybe useful for someone.
+Miscellaneous tools and script that I wrote due to laziness.
+Most of them do something really strange or meaningless, but they maybe useful for someone.

 A brief list of the tools:

 #### ```AndroidUpdate.bat```
-A small script for updating android phone OS to newer version by using the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html).
+A small script for updating Android phone OS to newer version by using the [Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html).

-Useful only to Nexus phones.
+Useful only for Nexus phones.

-Before you use this, remember to insall ```adb``` and ```fastboot``` from Google.
+Before you use this, remember to install ```adb``` and ```fastboot``` from Google.

 #### ```chrome_purge_cache.cmd```
 A ```.cmd``` file for clearing cache files of Google Chrome.